Baltimore Prescription Error Lawyer

 Mistakes involving prescriptions are one of the most common medical mistakes that occur in health care settings.
 Mistakes involving prescriptions are one of the most common medical mistakes that occur in health care settings.
 According to the United States Department of Health and Human Services, over 770,000 people are injured or die each year in hospitals from adverse drug events (ADEs).
 Mistakes often stem from human error, which can be attributed to physicians, nurses, other health care professionals, or pharmacists.
 Doctors are notoriously known for illegible handwriting, which can be misread by a pharmacist and easily mistaken for an incorrect drug.
 Many prescription medications have similar names, but treat entirely different conditions.
 If a physician does not carefully assess each patient and take note of current prescriptions, a new prescription may lead to undesirable and potentially serious interactions.
+Contact the Baltimore prescription error lawyers at the Law Offices of Wais, Vogelstein, Forman, Koch & Norman for a free consultation about your legal options.

 Diagnosis & Care